Insomnia

 Restless Legs Syndrome / Periodic Leg Movements

-Urinary problems caused by nocturia due to association with diabetes mellitus or benign prostate hyperplasia (BPH).
+Urinary problems are caused by nocturia due to association with diabetes mellitus or benign prostate hyperplasia (BPH).

 Narcolepsy